joshurrr/radiorrr.com/README.md

-brother
+Hi brother
-open a web browser
+so open a web browser
 type in
 radiorrr.com
-press enter
+press enter and
 listen cuzz